Onesimu/u.js/README.md

 the qcs, qht, qjs method is about some thoughts to simplify the css, html, and js code, inspired from the [gulp-qcss](https://github.com/zhangxinxu/gulp-qcss)

-the code is simple, so you can use it as you like, add or change its name and method accoding to your habit.
+the code is simple, so you can use it as you like, add or change its name and method according to your habit.